Cookie preferences

 What does your innovation look like in practice?

-Talking about periods shouldn’t be boring.
-To truly connect with young schoolgirls, we use what they love—comic books and animations.
+Talking about periods should not be boring.
+To truly connect with young schoolgirls, we use what they already love: comic books, animations, and digital learning games.

 How has it been spreading?

-Founded in Nigeria, PadHer has steadily expanded its footprint to Kenya and, through $140,000 in grant funding, scaled its programs into Ghana.
-This expansion reflects strong demand for PadHer’s story-based, culturally relevant model.
-Building on proven impact and partnerships, PadHer plans to expand further into Côte d’Ivoire and Uganda next year.
+Founded in Nigeria, PadHer has expanded to Kenya and, through $140,000 in grant funding, scaled into Ghana.
+This growth reflects strong demand for our culturally relevant, story-based model.
+Building on proven impact and partnerships, PadHer plans to expand into Côte d’Ivoire and Uganda next year.

-PadHer operates as both a non-profit and a social enterprise, ensuring sustainability and long-term reach.
-As a non-profit, we educate young African schoolgirls in underserved communities about periods and puberty, while making sanitary pads free and accessible.
-As a social enterprise, we sell Girls Only comic books and eco-friendly, low-cost reusable sanitary pads, reinvesting profits to fight period poverty.
-For every pad sold, one free pad is donated to a girl in need, reinforcing our commitment to dignity, access, and equity.
+PadHer operates as both a non-profit and social enterprise to ensure sustainability.
+As a non-profit, we provide free menstrual education and sanitary pads in underserved communities.
+As a social enterprise, we sell Girls Only comics and eco-friendly, low-cost reusable pads, reinvesting profits to fight period poverty.
+For every pad sold, one is donated to a girl in need.

 How have you modified or added to your innovation?

-We have refined our innovation to better meet girls where they are.
-We translated our comic books into 15 African languages, ensuring girls across the continent can understand and connect with the message regardless of location or language.
-This helps ensure no girl is excluded because of a language barrier.
+Our comic books have been translated into 15 African languages, ensuring girls can understand and connect with the message regardless of their location or language.

-We also adapt our content to reflect Africa’s cultural and religious diversity.
-Before entering a new region, we take time to understand local customs, beliefs, and values, revising materials where needed so they educate while remaining respectful.
-This builds trust with families, schools, and community leaders, making it easier for girls to access information without fear or stigma.
+We also adapt our materials to reflect Africa’s cultural and religious diversity.
+Before entering a new region, we study local customs, beliefs, and values, adjusting our content where needed so it educates while remaining respectful.
+This approach builds trust with families, schools, and community leaders.

-By combining language access, cultural sensitivity, digital tools, and inclusive education, PadHer is working to ensure no girl is left uninformed or unsupported during her period.
+By combining storytelling, language access, cultural sensitivity, inclusive education, digital learning tools, and AI-supported mentorship, PadHer ensures that no girl is left uninformed or unsupported during her period.

 If I want to try it, what should I do?

-PadHer partners with local NGOs across Africa to visit schools in underserved communities, teaching and mentoring young girls on effective period management.
+PadHer partners with local NGOs across Africa to bring period education directly into schools in underserved communities, teaching and mentoring young girls on effective period management.

-Teachers and school leaders can suggest their schools for outreach here:
+Teachers and school leaders who would like their schools to benefit from PadHer’s programs can suggest their school for outreach here.

 Organizations interested in partnering with PadHer to bring our innovations to their communities can reach us at info@padher.org.